Police name second victim of Newcastle house blast

-Police have named a 34-year-old who died in a house explosion as Jason Laws.
+Police have named a 35-year-old who died in a house explosion as Jason Laws.

 Northumbria Police confirmed the identity of the second person to die in the blast in Benwell, Newcastle upon Tyne, on Wednesday October 16.